dennisdoomen/CSharpGuidelines/Src/Guidelines/1000_ClassDesignGuidelines.md

 ### <a name="av1001"></a> Only create a constructor that returns a useful object (AV1001) ![](images/3.png)

 There should be no need to set additional properties before the object can be used for whatever purpose it was designed.
-However, if your constructor needs more than three parameters (which violates AV1561), your class might have too much responsibility (and violates AV1000).
+However, if your constructor needs many parameters (which violates AV1561), your class might have too much responsibility (and violates AV1000).

 ### <a name="av1003"></a> An interface should be small and focused (AV1003) ![](images/2.png)